jonmikeli/azureiotdevicesimulator5-pnp/docs/HowTo.md

 The Azure IoT Device Simulator needs two basic prerequisites before starting:
  - settings (do not forget to update the connection strings)
  - the referenced **DTDL models** have to be **reachable** (from the device as well as from the cloud solution)

- Once these items are ready, the simulator can be run with a single command.

 #### Settings
 Settings are based on 3 files: